 Some tool operations may be sensitive and require human approval before execution.
 Deep Agents support human-in-the-loop workflows through LangGraph’s interrupt capabilities.
 You can configure which tools require approval using the interrupt_on parameter.
+When interrupt_on is set, HumanInTheLoopMiddleware is added to the default middleware stack.
+If a run is cancelled or interrupted before a tool returns a result, PatchToolCallsMiddleware in the same stack repairs the message history automatically.

 Basic configuration